huihanlhh/huihanlhh.github.io/_pages/about.md

 Outside of research, I enjoy all kinds of sports, cooking/baking, and reading.
 I played water polo in college and it has been one of my best memories.
 Currently, I am learning tennis.

-**I am actively looking for Summer 2025 Research internships.
-If my background seems fit to your team, please definitely reach out!**

 Research
 ======
 My research focuses on training and evaluating language models for robust generalization in *unfamiliar situations*.
 While many paths lead to Rome, I believe in creating comprehensive data and effective methods to learn from the data.
 As of now, I am especially interested in attributing LM performance to pretraining data.
 My broad research goal involves two key objectives: (1) understanding the impact of pretraining data on model learning, especially how models behave in situations that are rare or non-existent in pretraining, *i.e.* the long-tail distribution; (2) developing methods for detecting and generating long-tail data to enhance model performance across diverse scenarios.